In order to prepare for Bundler 4, you can easily configure Bundler 2.7 to

-globally through bundle config set --global silence_deprecations true
+and enable “Bundler 4 mode” either globally through bundle config set

-locally through bundle config set --local silence_deprecations true
+, or locally through bundle config set --local

 .

-that relied on being remembered across invocations have been deprecated.
+that relied on being remembered across invocations will be removedIn particular, the --clean

 , --deployment